 The James F. Byrnes Foundation Scholarships are living memorials to James Francis Byrnes and his wife, Maude Busch Byrnes.
 Since 1949 the Byrnes Foundation has awarded 1,084 scholarships.

 The next Super Weekend is March 13-15, 2015.
 PLEASE NOTE - this is NOT THE 3rd WEEKEND in March.
-There were scheduling conflicts with another group using the facilities at Garden City and we were asked to schedule our weekend early.
-You will receive more details about the weekend as we enter the new year.
-For now we want to make sure everyone has the correct date.
+There were scheduling conflicts with another group using the facilities at Garden City Chapel and we were asked to schedule our weekend early.

 Each year the Byrnes Scholars sponsor a luncheon in Columbia, SC, on the second Saturday in June to honor the new scholarship recipients and recognize scholars graduating college.
 The luncheon also serves as the annual meeting for the Byrnes Scholars.